AstroUQ/ladder/README.md

  - Stars:
     - Simulate variability in some regions on the HR diagram.
  - Galaxies:
-	- Create standard galaxy populations and radii for galaxy types.
 	- Change dark matter properties based on galaxy type (in rotation velocity function)
  - Black Holes:
     - Make brightness depend on angle of the galaxy to the viewer?
 As well as mass and random activity (possibly depending on galaxy type)